-11. Overtime

-What is overtime?

-- 11.1 (a) For day workers, overtime is all time worked on: - (i) Mondays to Fridays before their ordinary commencing time and after their ordinary finishing time - (ii) Saturdays - (iii) Sundays - (iv) Public holidays. - (b) For shift workers, overtime is all time worked before their commencing time or after their finishing time of rostered shifts.

-How is it calculated?

-11.2 In calculating how much overtime an employee works, each working day is treated separately.
+11. Overtime What is (a) For day workers, overtime is all time worked overtime? (i) Mondays to Fridays before their ordinary commencing time and after their ordinary finishing time (ii) Saturdays (iii) Sundays (iv) Public holidays. (b) For shift workers, overtime is all time worked before their commencing time or after their finishing time of rostered shifts.
+How is it 11.2 In calculating how much overtime an employee calculated? works, each working day is treated separately.
 Periods worked before their ordinary commencing time and after their ordinary finishing time on a particular day are added together to give the worker's total overtime for that day.
 When a new day starts, the calculations begin again, except that overtime which begins on one day is counted for that day, even if it continues into the next day.

-What are the rates of pay?

-- 11.3 Except on public holidays, employees must be paid at double time for overtime. - 11.4 On public holidays employees must be paid the following rates for overtime:

-Day Workers In ordinary hours 2.0 + Ordinary Pay

-Outside ordinary hours.
-2.0

-Shift Workers All hours worked 2.5

-Minimum Payment for Non-merging Overtime

-- 11.5 An employee must be paid a minimum of four hours at double time if the period of overtime the employee is required to work is not connected to ordinary hours.
-(This does not apply to an employee required to stand by under clause 22, Standby Allowance). - 11.6 Non-merging overtime of less than four hours' duration is not treated as overtime for the purposes of a ten-hour break.
+What are the 11.3 Except on public holidays, employees must be paid at double time for overtime. rates of pay?
+11.4 On public holidays employees must be paid the following rates for overtime: Day Workers In ordinary 2.0 +hours Ordinary Pay Outside ordinary 2.0 hours.
+Shift All hours worked 2.5 Workers Minimum 11.5 An employee must be paid a minimum of four hours at double time if the period of overtime the Payment for employee is required to work is not connected to Non-merging Overtime ordinary hours.
+(This does not apply to an employee required to stand by under clause 22, Standby Allowance).

+Travel

+Associated

-Travel Associated with Merging
+with Merging

+Overtime

-11.7 Employees who work overtime which merges with ordinary hours must have their travel to and/or from their homes arranged by Delta Electricity, if reasonable means of public transport are not available.
+11.7 Employees who work overtime which merges with ordinary hours must have their travel to and/or from their homes arranged by Delta Electricity, if reasonable means of public transport are not of a ten-hour break.

+Non-merging overtime of less than four hours' duration is not treated as overtime for the purposes available.
 Additional time and/or costs incurred will be paid in accordance with clause 23, Travelling Time and Fares.